Boeddelen/BearCave/README.md

 ## Usage

 1. Clone the repository.
-2. Run BearCave in your terminal:
+2. Run bearcave in your terminal:
 3. Follow the interactive menu to create users, manage vaults, and enable MFA with any authenticator you want.

 ## License